BhanuKiranChaluvadi/reference/PLC/MotorProgramming.md

-# Beckhoff Terminal Configuration Guide
+# Beckhoff Motor Configuration Guide

 This guide provides step-by-step instructions for configuring Beckhoff terminals, specifically focusing on the EL7332 and EL5131 models for motor and encoder control, respectively.